 Displacement is a vector quantity that represents an object's distance and direction away from its starting point.
-The related scalar is distance.
+The related scalar is distance, which represents the total length of the path travelled.

 Velocity is a vector quantity that represents how fast and in what direction an object is moving.
 The related scalar is speed.